-Cassius Clay, 20 year old heavyweight contender from Louisville, Kentucky, poses for the camera on May 17, 1962 in Long Island, New York.
+Cassius Clay, 20-year-old heavyweight contender from Louisville, Kentucky, poses in May 1962.

 A supremely confident Clay holds up five fingers in a prediction of how many rounds it will take him to knock out British boxer Henry Cooper on May 27, 1963.

-Clay is seen with his mother, Odessa Grady Clay, April 2, 1963.
+Clay with his mother, Odessa Grady Clay, in April 1963.

 Clay reads about his boxing match in the paper.

-The Beatles, from left, Paul McCartney, John Lennon, Ringo Starr, and George Harrison, take a fake blow from Clay, who later changed his name to Muhammad Ali, while visiting the heavyweight contender at his training camp in Miami Beach, Florida.
+The Beatles' Paul McCartney, John Lennon, Ringo Starr, and George Harrison, take a fake blow from Clay, while visiting the heavyweight contender at his training camp in Miami Beach, Florida.

-Clay's handlers hold him back as he reacts after he is announced the new heavyweight champion of the world on a seventh round technical knockout against Sonny Liston at Convention Hall in Miami Beach, Florida on Feb.
+Clay's handlers hold him back after he is announced the new heavyweight world champion on a seventh round technical knockout against Sonny Liston at Convention Hall in Miami Beach, Florida on Feb.
 25, 1964.

 The new champion soon renounced Cassius Clay as his "slave name" and said he would be known from then by the Muslim name Muhammad Ali.

-Muhammad Ali stands with Malcolm X outside the Trans-Lux Newsreel Theater in New York on March 1, 1964, where hey had just watched a screening of films on Ali's title fight with Sonny Liston in Miami Beach.
+Muhammad Ali with Malcolm X outside the Trans-Lux Newsreel Theater in New York on March 1, 1964, where they had just watched a film screening on Ali's title fight with Sonny Liston in Miami Beach.

 Inspired by Malcolm X, the boxer converted to Islam in 1963, but he kept his new faith a secret until the heavyweight crown was safely in hand.